bbenedict/bbenedict/100days.md

 ## day 59

 I jumped ahead in Amelia Wattenberger's D3.js book to look at how charts are created within a Reactjs application.
-The book recommends using Reactjs to render the svg objects instead of D3.js, which in turn becomes more of a powerful set of utilities to define scales and do other operaions.
-Now that is a bit of a surpise.
+The book recommends using Reactjs to render the svg objects instead of D3.js, which in turn becomes more of a powerful set of utilities to define scales and do other operations.
+Now that is a bit of a surprise.
 I am much more likely to create charts in Reactjs than not.
 I'll do the remaining examples in Reactjs instead once I refactor the current app a bit.

 ## day 60